Apply for Admission to the JD Program

 UNH Law students who have been legally domiciled in NH continuously for at least twelve months immediately prior to registering for the term in which in-state status is claimed will be eligible for in-state tuition.
 Admitted applicants who claim in-state status on the application will be contacted by Admissions to supply appropriate evidence of domiciliary prior to July 15, 2014.

 UNH Law is an unlimited Yellow Ribbon program school; we are committed to making law school affordable for eligible veterans.
 Tuition waivers and/or scholarships will be applied for admitted applicants upon review of the U.S. Department of Veterans Affairs Certificate of Eligibility for Veterans education benefits.

-Applicants who apply to the JD/MBA or JD/MSW programs during the regular JD application cycle are eligible to obtain the two degrees in 3-1/2 years, rather than the usual 4 years required to pursue separately.
-Applicants interested in these dual degree programs should apply to the JD program during the application cycle, October 1 - April 1, and to the MBA or MSW program by August 15, 2014.
+UNH Law students may obtain the JD/MBA or JD/MSW degrees in 3.5 years, rather than the usual 4 years required to pursue separately.
+Applicants interested in these dual degree programs will apply for and be admitted to the JD program.
+Application to the MBA or MSW program may be made anytime during the first year of law school; the deadline to apply is June 2.
 The LSAT will serve as the required standardized test for the JD, MBA, and MSW programs.
-Please indicate on your JD application your intention to apply to the dual degree program.
-Candidates must apply before the deadlines and be admitted to both programs, and a 1L cumulative grade point minimum must be maintained to qualify for the dual degree.
+A 1L cumulative grade point minimum must be maintained to qualify for the dual degree.